NirDs22/herring_price_ml/README.md

 Using ML regression models to predict herring prices

 This project applies data cleaning, preprocessing and analysis to train & test regression models on a herring prices dataset.
-The results were submitted as a class assignment and won 1st place.
+The results were submitted as a class assignment and **won 1st place**.
 Demonstrates: Data cleaning, handling outliers, filling missing values, evaluating ML models, and analyzing feature importance.

 ## Project Goals